sergueyarellano/tddpractice/docs/b.part1.md

 TDD, BDD in Node JS - Part One
 ===

 Welcome to this workshop series.
-It is a series consisting in five parts focusing on the application of BDD, TDD to our every day workflow for an express/NodeJS application.
+It is a series consisting of five parts focusing on the application of BDD and TDD to our every day workflow for an express/NodeJS application.

-In Part One we will discuss some mental models and patterns that will help us in our way to build a loosely coupled app.
+In Part One we will discuss some mental models and patterns that will help us on our way to build a loosely coupled app.

 You will learn:
 - basic knowledge of how BDD and TDD integrates in your workflow
-- some mental models and preparation that needs to be done before implementing BDD and TDD.
+- some mental models and preparation that need to be done before implementing BDD and TDD.
 - patterns and abstractions that go well with TDD
 - some functional programming concepts

-Come along and let's start with some preparation :)
+Come along and let's start with some preparation.

 # Some Preparation and Mental Models

-Test-driven development (TDD) encourages simple designs and inspires confidence
+Test-driven development (TDD) encourages simple designs and inspires confidence.

 It is a development process based on repetition of a simple cycle: